Mexico - K. Healthcare Products & Services Mexico - Healthcare Products&Services

 However, pharma sector opportunities include products and services for the large and growing pharmaceutical production industry.
 This may extend to management of clinical trials for pharmaceuticals and biopharmaceuticals specially designed for the Latin and specifically the Mexican population.

-In healthcare services, the trends we outlined above in epidemiology, cost/quality initiatives, and medical tourism are generating demand for new treatment products and services, including niche opportunities for specialized medical service companies.
+In healthcare services, the trends we outlined above in epidemiology, cost/quality initiatives, and medical tourism are generating demand for new treatment products and services, including niche opportunities for specialized medical service companies (notwithstanding the uncertainties in the public sector).
 Some opportunities may also exist for remote medicine, healthcare IT, and other technology-related offerings.

 |Secretariat of Health||www.salud.gob.mx|